Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Properties of the limiting map

 It is important to understand how the limiting map acts on $U_{\vec v}$ and $U^{x,y}$.
-We first define a {\em critical end} is an end of ${^r\Hyp^3}$ associated to a critical point in $\Proj^1_{^\rho\C}$.
+We first define a {\em critical end} as an end of ${^r\Hyp^3}$ associated with a critical point in $\Proj^1_{^\rho\C}$.
 The {\em critical tree} $C$ is defined as the convex hull of the critical ends.
-Any point not in the critical tree has local degree $1$ (see Lemma 4.12 in \cite{Jonsson15}, \cite{Faber13} and \cite{Faber13b}).
+Since the residual characteristic of ${^\rho\C}$ is $0$, any point not in the critical tree has local degree $1$ (see Lemma 4.12 in \cite{Jonsson15}, or \cite{Faber13, Faber13b}).
 The following lemma follows from from Theorem 9.42, Theorem 9.46 in \cite{BakerRumely10} and the above observation. \begin{lem} \begin{enumerate} \item Let $\vec v \in T_x{^r\Hyp^3}$, and $\vec w = D_x F(\vec v)$.
 Assume that $U_{\vec v}$ does not intersect the critical tree $C$.
 Then $F$ is an isometric bijection from $U_{\vec v}$ to $U_{\vec w}$. \item Let $x, y \in {^r\Hyp^3}$, and $x'=F(x)$, $y'=F(y)$.
 Assume that $U^{x,y}$ contains no critical ends.
 Then $F$ is a branched covering map from $U^{x,y}$ to $U^{x',y'}$. \end{enumerate} \end{lem}